EelcoHoogendoorn/Numpy_arraysetops_EP/README.md

 * Some new functions:
   * indices: numpy equivalent of list.index
   * count: numpy equivalent of collections.Counter
-  * multiplicity: number of occurances of each key in a sequence
+  * multiplicity: number of occurrences of each key in a sequence
   * count_table: like R's table or pandas crosstab, or an ndim version of np.bincount
 * Some generalization of existing array set operation, such as:
   * unique